I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/ns-d3d10umddi-d3d11_1ddi_video_decoderr_buffer_desc.md

 ## Members

-`BufferIndex`

-Reserved for system use.
+`hResource`

+A handle to the resource that will receive the decrypted and decode frame buffers.

 `BufferType`

 The type of buffer, specified as a constant value of the <a href="..\d3d10umddi\ne-d3d10umddi-d3d11_ddi_video_decoder_buffer_type.md">D3D11_DDI_VIDEO_DECODER_BUFFER_TYPE</a> enumeration.

 In D3d10umddi.h, <a href="..\d3d10umddi\ne-d3d10umddi-d3d11_ddi_video_decoder_buffer_type.md">D3D11_DDI_VIDEO_DECODER_BUFFER_TYPE</a> and <b>D3D11_1DDI_VIDEO_DECODER_BUFFER_TYPE</b> are defined as the same type.

+`BufferIndex`

+Reserved for system use.

 `DataOffset`